 According to Maddie Blaustein, 4Kids apparently DID dub the notorious episode of Pokemon with the seizure-inducing flashing lights.
-However, despite the lights being slowed down to "safe levels," the Japanese refused to let them air the episode, and the dub has never been discovered.
+However, despite the lights being slowed down to "safe levels," the Japanese government banned the episode internationally, and the dub has never been discovered.

 4Kids went back and dubbed the previously skipped "Beauty and the Beach" episode of Pokémon (the one featuring James cross-dressing with inflatable boobs) with the Orange Islands episodes (with the aforementioned scene cut).
 However, it only aired once, and is not on DVD.
 TV rips can be found fairly easily online though.